 After living New York for 3 weeks, I’ve drunk enough coffee to float a fleet of small, yet very practical boats to China.
 New York is home to the finest coffee in the world, yet surprisingly it also plays host to some of the worst coffee in the known universe.
-Thanks to Yelp, help from a few locals and our own trial and error, we found some great spots that you should try.
+Thanks to Yelp, help from a few locals and trial and error, I found some great spots that you should try.

 1. Ninth Street Espresso Bar